 About jennifer Schulz

-Jennifer has taught Advanced Movement for the BFA Screen Actors as an adjunct faculty member in the Department of Theatre at Chapman University and most recently presented her work in imaginative play and the Alexander Technique principles at the 2018 International Alexander Technique Congress in Chicago.
+Previously Jennifer has taught Advanced Movement for the BFA Screen Actors as an adjunct faculty member in the Department of Theatre at Chapman University and presented her work in imaginative play and the Alexander Technique principles at the 2018 International Alexander Technique Congress in Chicago.
 Recent masterclasses for actors have been held in the theatre department at Pasadena City College, in the theatre department of Cal Poly Pomona, and in Los Angeles at The Road Theatre Company, The William Alderson Acting Studio, Intentional Acting with Loren Chadima, iActing Studios, Keep it Real Acting Studios with Judy Kain, and with the Neo Ensemble Theatre Company.

 What does AmSAT Certified Mean?